ycherkes/EfHashTagGenerator/README.md

 </PropertyGroup>
 ```

-And then exlude it from compilation
+And then exclude it from compilation

 ```
 <ItemGroup>